 3. Once the team roster has been completely entered online, click on “Printable Roster” and print off a copy.
 It needs to be signed by all the players and parents through 18U.
 Players who will be 18 at the time of their first tournament do not need a parent signature.
 Teams should keep a signed copy for themselves.

 4. Players are not bound to a team until they and the parent or guardian, have signed a current season valid USSSA roster.

-Player Adds, Pickups and Releases
+Player Adds, Pickups